 04Apr

 If you are an onshore skilled worker targeting the NSW 190 visa in 2026 - you are exactly who New South Wales is looking for right now.
 The March 4, 2026 NSW state nomination round was almost entirely designed for onshore professionals - people already living, working, and contributing to New South Wales.
 NSW skilled migration 2026 is competitive and places are limited - but the opportunity is real.
-The NSW Subclass 190 visa pathway is still active - with approximately 200 places remaining for the April - June 2026 invitation round.
-This NSW 190 visa guide for 2026 will walk you through exactly what you need to do to get invited in the next round.
+The NSW Subclass 190 visa pathway is still active — the program year closes on 30 June 2026, making the May–June 2026 window the final opportunity for state nomination this financial year.

 What Is the NSW 190 Program - and Why Does It Work in Your Favour?